nathandao/ginatra/README.md

 # Gitnatra

-Ginatra is a team dashboard that displays git repository statistics in real time using Sinatra as API, and real-time visualization of data with ReactJs and ChartJs.
+Ginatra is a team dashboard that displays git repository statistics in real time using Sinatra for the API, and real-time visualization of data with ReactJs and ChartJs.

 -- currently under development